elliohow/fMRI_ROI_Analysis_Tool/README.md

 * A single (non-brain extracted) anatomical volume should be placed in a folder called "anat".

 #### If aligning to FSL FAST segmentation (recommended):
+* FSL's FAST segmentation can be used to only include grey matter voxels in the analysis, FAST segmentations should be completed before running fRAT analysis.
 * Output of FAST should be placed in a folder called "fslfast", only the file with the suffix "pve_1" needs to be used.
-* This analysis should be conducted before running the fRAT.
+* FAST segmentation is recommended when cortical regions are being examined.
+Support for subcortical regions may be added in the future.

 ### Shell scripts
 For shell scripting multiple analyses/plots, flags can be passed when running fRAT.py to specify the fMRI file locations